lokesh/lokesh-dhakar/src/inspiration.md

     <div>
       <div class="page-tag">Inspiration</div>
       <h2 class="page-title">Other people making things</h2>
-      <p class="page-desc">Videos of creatives at work.
-With a focus on process, not backstory.
+      <p class="page-desc">Videos of creatives at work.<br>With a focus on process, not backstory.
 Simple shooting and editing preferred.</p>
       <div class="sort-options">
         Sort by:
         <button